Thermally Robust Cooperative Function in Mechanical Networks: Crossover Temperature

 The mean strain at the target $\langle\varepsilon_t\rangle$ can also be derived from linear response.
 In the unbound case, the target strain fluctuates about zero so $\langle \varepsilon_t \rangle =0$.
 With an applied source strain, which we refer to as the bound case, it fluctuates about a non-zero value $\langle \varepsilon_t \rangle \approx \varepsilon_s \Delta$.

-We now define a crossover temperature above which thermal fluctuations destroy cooperative binding.
+We now define a crossover temperature above which thermal fluctuations destroy bidirectional allostery.
 As mentioned earlier, we regard the unbound and bound cases as qualitatively distinct if the mean strain values for the two cases are more than the 1-sigma fluctuations in the unbound case.
 We therefore define the crossover temperature $T^*$ using

-We note that this estimate does not include the effects of the fluctuations $\sigma^{B}_{\varepsilon_t}$ that are present when the source is bound, and are typically smaller than in the unbound case.
-An alternative definition of the crossover temperature that accounts for sources of fluctuations is discussed in the \textbf{SI} and yields qualitatively similar results.
+We note that this estimate does not include the effects of the fluctuations $\sigma^{B}_{\varepsilon_t}$ that are present when the source is bound, which are typically smaller than in the unbound case, see \cite{supplemental}.
+An alternative definition of the crossover temperature that also accounts for fluctuations in the bound state is discussed in \cite{supplemental} and yields qualitatively similar results.

-We turn now to the dependence of the dimensionless crossover temperature $\Theta^*$ on the amplitude of the trained response, $\Delta$, plotted as the dark blue symbols and curve in Fig~\ref{fig2}D. For $\Delta=0$, there is no difference between the bound and unbound case, so clearly $\Theta^*=0$.
+We turn now to the dependence of the dimensionless crossover temperature $\Theta^*$ on the amplitude of the tuned response, $\Delta$, plotted as the dark blue symbols and curve in Fig~\ref{fig2}D. For $\Delta=0$, there is no difference between the bound and unbound case, so clearly $\Theta^*=0$.
 At the other extreme, $\Delta=1$, the strain fluctuations at the target, $\sigma^{UB}_{\varepsilon_t}$, diverge at any non-vanishing temperature because the frequency of the cooperative mode vanishes (see Eq. \ref{strain fluctuations}).
 As a result, $\Theta^*=0$ at $\Delta=1$ and the behavior of $\Theta^*$ is nonmonotonic in $\Delta$.
 For small $\Delta$, the increase of $\langle \varepsilon_t \rangle \approx \varepsilon_s \Delta$ means that the responses at the target with and without the source strain are easier to distinguish, so $\Theta^*$ increases.
 For sufficiently large $\Delta$, however, the decrease of the frequency of the cooperative mode causes the fluctuations in the unbound case, $\sigma^{UB}_{\varepsilon_t}$, to increase, allowing them to reach $\varepsilon_t$ at lower temperatures, leading to a decrease in $\Theta^*$.
 The aggregated results for $\Theta^*$ from different systems are shown in the dark blue curve in Fig.~\ref{fig2}D.